SovnSkyrim/Aldrnari/README.md

 ### A word on transformation based builds

 Transformation based builds (Vampire Lords/Werewolves) causes game freezes if you save your game while transformed.
 So avoid doing that.
+It also has been reported that saving as a Vampire Lord in Castle Volkihar, right after the transformation corrupts savefiles (but going out and fast traveling is fine afterwards) so avoid that too!

 ### Community Discord?
 If you want to join the community discord; click [here](https://discord.gg/FAfPb9T)!